noisebridge/PythonClass/lessons/higher_order_functions/higher_order_functions.md

         4. Closures are a sophisticated, optional tool

-4. Decorators - Forget everything about the @ symbol.
+4. Decorators - Forget everything about the @ symbol for now.
     1. A decorator is a callable object that wraps around another callable object.
 Often a function that wraps around a function.
     2. The decorator must return a callable object, usually a function.
     3. A decorator is used to add functionality to the original function.
 Also called enhancement.
+    4. If you have used chaining in other functions, it is a very similar idea.
+Chains of functions run on each others output from the inside out.
+Decorators are also wrapped and executed from the inside out.
+    5. Example time.
+Head over to decorator1.py and continue through all the decorator examples.

 5. Functools - What's a partial?